Integral points of bounded height on partial equivariant compactifications of vector groups: Compactifications of additive groups

+The strategy here is to first integrate with respect to these variables $y_\beta$ such that~$e_\beta > 0$.
+Let us apply to the inner integral $G(\mathbf x;\mathbf a;\mathbf s)$ the bound for oscillatory integrals that we established in Proposition~\ref{lemm.weylII-s}; we obtain an upper-bound of the form

 where $\kappa$ is a positive real number.
+This implies that our initial integral can be computed as

-There is a gain~$\kappa d_\alpha$ in the exponent of~$\abs{x_\alpha}$. \end{enumerate} In both cases, there exists a positive real number~$\delta$ such that the remaining integral converges absolutely, and uniformly, to a holomorphic function on the half-plane $\Re(s)>\sigma-\delta$, with polynomial decay in terms of~$\norm{\mathbf a}$.
+The gain~$\kappa d_\alpha$ in the exponent of~$\abs{x_\alpha}$ is enough to insure absolute convergence in a neighborhood of~$\sigma$, as claimed. \end{enumerate} In both cases, there exists a positive real number~$\delta$ such that the remaining integral converges absolutely, and uniformly, to a holomorphic function on the half-plane $\Re(s)>\sigma-\delta$, with polynomial decay in terms of~$\norm{\mathbf a}$.
 As a consequence, we obtain:

 \begin{prop} Let $\mathbf a$ be a non-trivial character and $v\in S$.
 Then there exist holomorphic functions $\phi_{A,v}$, defined for $\Re(s)>\sigma-\delta$, such that

 Moreover, $\phi_{A,v}$ satisfy upper-bounds of the form